LinkedPasts/linked-places-format/README.md

 ```

 #### **`parthood[]`**
-A set (list) of one or more *has-parent* relations in an administrative hierarchy (***optional***).
+A set (list) of one or more PartAttestation.
+The *has-parent* relations can be used to represent an administrative hierarchy; *has-child* relations can represent some kinds of regions.
 In this example, Abingdon is attested as having been an administrative part of two counties over time.
+Alternatively, a record for "South East England" might have *has-child* PartAttestions for each county in that region. (***optional***)

 ```
 "parthood": [